capitalone/CreditOffers-API-reference-app/README.md

 ### Try it out

 Navigate to http://localhost:3000.
-This will retrieve a list of customer card products from the API and display simple information about each.
+This will retrieve a list of Consumer card products from the API and display simple information about each.
 From here, you can try a few simple things:

   * Toggle the card type to 'Business' to request and display a list of business card products from the API
   * Click on the 'Find Pre-Qualified Offers' button to launch a simple customer information form and test out the pre-qualification API behavior.